 the museum in english

-With its collections of ancient, modern and contemporary art, the Musée de Grenoble offers you a chance to traverse the history of western painting from the 13th to the 20th centuries.
-Included are major masterpieces of classical Flemish, Dutch, Italian and Spanish painting; one of 20th century Europe’s richest collections; and all the great post-1945 contemporary art trends, right up to the most recent artworks of the 2000s.
+With its collections of ancient, modern, and contemporary art, the Musée de Grenoble offers you a chance to travel through the history of western painting from the 13th to the 20th century.
+Exhibited are some of the finest masterpieces from classical Flemish, Dutch, Italian, and Spanish painting; one of the 20th century richest European collections; and all the great post-1945 contemporary art movements, right up to the most recent artworks of the 2000s.

 Pratical information